HomeJourneyBook/Homes-journey-archive/Valley/Villagers/README.md

 # Villagers

-Among all inhabitants of the Valley, the Villagers form the foundation of its daily life.
+Being inhabitants of the Valley, the Villagers form the foundation of its daily life.
 For many generations, they have maintained the Tea Fields, preserved the Village, crafted objects within the Workshop, conducted ceremonies, and continued traditions whose origins have, in many cases, long since been forgotten.

 The appearance of the Villagers has remained nearly unchanged throughout all known history of the Valley.
 Most wear heavy clothing that conceals the body almost entirely, while their faces are always hidden behind masks.